Women's cinema: 1980s – 2000s

 had her debut in 1988 with Classified People.
 She won an award for Me Ivan, You Abraham at the 1993 Cannes Film Festival.

 Filmmaker Catherine Corsini began directing films in the 1980s.
 Her films Replay (2001) and Three Worlds (2012) screened at the Cannes Film Festival.

 Director and screenwriter Pascale Ferran had her feature directorial debut with Coming to Terms with the Dead in 1994 which won the Caméra d'Or at the Cannes Film Festival.
 Her film Bird People (2014) was screened at the Cannes Film Festival.

 In 2000 Tonie Marshall was the first woman to receive the César award as Best Director.
 Her directorial debut film was Pentimento (1989).

 Lisa Azuelos is a well known French director who directed her first film in 1993.
 Her film LOL (Laughing Out Loud) (2008) was remade in Hollywood in 2012.

 Marion Vernoux directed her first film in 1994.
 She is best known for her 1999 film Empty Days.

 Sylvie Verheyde had her directorial debut in 1997.
 Her 2012 film Confession of a Child of the Century was screened at the Cannes Film Festival.

-2000s - present
+2000s – present

-Modern French directors to become well known in the 2000s and later include Cannes Film Festival winners Julia Ducournau, Céline Sciamma, Mia Hansen-Løve and Mati Diop, Marie Amachoukeli, Rebecca Zlotowski, Claire Burger, Julie Lopes-Curval, Houda Benyamina.
+Modern French directors to become well known in the 2000s and later include Cannes Film Festival winners Julia Ducournau, Céline Sciamma, Mia Hansen-Løve and Mati Diop, Marie Amachoukeli, Rebecca Zlotowski, Claire Burger, Julie Lopes-Curval, Houda Benyamina, Justine Triet.

 Other notable directors include Virginie Despentes, Valérie Donzelli, Alix Delaporte, Marie-Castille Mention-Schaar, Marion Laine, Léa Mysius, Sophie Barthes, Marina de Van, Houda Benyamina, Karin Albou, Mona Achache, Lola Bessis.

 Many famous actors decide to later on undertake directing duties.
 Fanny Ardant, Sophie Marceau, Julie Delpy, Zabou Breitman, Maïwenn and Isild Le Besco, Valeria Bruni Tedeschi, Zabou Breitman, Marilou Berry, Sylvie Testud, Brigitte Sy, Emmanuelle Bercot — are all well-known actresses who started to also direct films in the 2000s.